gimlichael/Must-Read-Resources/README.md

-# Various resources to support Software Craftsmanship
+# Software craftsmanship - a journey with inspirational sources!

 A collection of highly recommended resources; if you have a must-read resource, please contribute.
 Sharing is caring 😎